advplyr/audiobookshelf/readme.md

 ### Linux (amd64) Install

-A simple installer is added to setup the initial config.
-If you already have audiobooks, you can enter the path to your audiobooks during the install.
-The installer will create a user and group named `audiobookshelf`.
+Debian package will use this config file `/etc/default/audiobookshelf` if exists.
+The install will create a user and group named `audiobookshelf`.

 ### Ubuntu Install via PPA